-DM: Roll once on the random encounter table for the party's JM: Not once on the random encounter table for the party's journey to the monolith.
+DM: Roll once on the random encounter table for the party's journey to the monolith.
 This will take them almost an hour of enervating slog in the drenching jungle heat.
 Any character stepping from the ancient track has a chance (85%; check every 10 feet he moves from the track) of sinking in quicksand.
-Roll d8 for any character who wanders into quicksand: 1-5, in the base down 6.7 which the track has a character who wanders into quicksand: 1-5, sinks knee deep; 6-7, waist deep; 8, up to the character's chest.
+Roll d8 for any character who wanders into quicksand: 1-5, sinks knee deep; 6-7, waist deep; 8, up to the character's chest.
 A trapped character will sink at 2 feet per round unless thrown a rope.
-It will take a single character 1-6 segments to pull a sinking colleague to safety.
+It will take a single character 1-6 segments to pull a sinking colleague to safety

-Any character sinking in quicksand will be attacked by 1-3 giant leeches of the 1 hit dice variety [MM Basic: treat as low-est dice stirge].
+Any character sinking in quicksand will be attacked by 1-3 giant leeches of the 1 hit dice variety [MM Basic: treat as lowest dice stirge].
 The character will not be aware of this until, and if, the leeches wound him and he starts to lose blood.
 This will then lead to a further, greater threat when the character extricates himself from the quicksand, for the smell of fresh blood will entice down jungle stirges from the upper branches where they bask in the sun.
 Jungle stirges are treated in most respects as normal stirges except for their appearance - they are noxious, ragged beings with mem-branous batwings, tinted green by the lichen which clumps their fur.